szen95/SEABED/README.md

 ### Workflow

-This file covers the steps to get from the public data files (Table S2) to the segmented subpopulations and the relevant biomarkers generated (Table S3) by SEABED.
+This file covers the steps to get from the public data (Supplementary Table S4) to the segmented subpopulations and the relevant biomarkers generated (Supplementary Table S5) by SEABED.

 The scripts are named as they are used.

-1. Get the data (from GDSC, CCLE, CTRP) via Table S2
+1. Input data is available from Supplementary Table S4

 2. Segmentation code
 * `PoetSegmentationCode`